 Fully consistent session data tables become available within the following day after the start of hit data collection.

-Please note: the service is currently in Alpha.
+Please note: The service is currently in Alpha.
 During the Alpha testing phase, there's no SLA on the time it takes to compute the tables.
+Also, when you choose the hit based session collection type, both sessionization algorithms (OWOX BI algorithm and Google Analytics) will be working simultaneously to let you compare them.